KovalchukD/testTask/README.md

 ACVK Angular4 Test Task

 ## Make a new Angular application consisting of 1 component and 1 service.
-- The service should be used to to receive data from the DATA.json file.
+- The service should be used to to receive data from the DATA.json file. (included in this repo)
 - In component you need request data using the service and display on page 2  blocks with the same size, half of the screen each.
 - In the first block need create a table with all elements received from  service should be displayed.
 The table displays the value of the "Name" field for each object.
 - In the second block need create a table which will displayed all the data about the properties of the selected element in the first block, in the form: property name and property value (if the property value === null display the text "it's unknown").